Minnie Devereaux: Reputation

-The actress was heralded as a dignified professional who could easily perform slapstick comedy as well as melodrama.
+The actress was considered a professional, who could easily perform slapstick comedy as well as melodrama.

 She was subject to typecasting, with roles that capitalized upon her heavy frame and her Native American heritage.
 Reviews at the time often referred to Indian women as a squaw in reference to her characters' titles within such films.
 Peter Milne, a film critic and eventual screenwriter, berated Provost for her age and appearance, calling her "ancient" in his review of Mickey; she was only 49 years old at the time of the film's release.

 In an article in Photoplay Provost recalled an encounter between her and a belligerent white woman.
 On a crowded street car, the woman intentionally took up available space in order to prevent Provost from sitting nearby.
 Provost interrupted the conductor of the street car, who insisted that the woman move her belongings.
 The woman replied saying that she would rather stand than sit next to such a woman.

 Despite this unease, many in the film business were aware of, and respected Provost's wit, dignity, and talents as an actress.
 Motion Picture Magazine recounts a chance encounter between Provost and actor Bertram Grassby, who commented on the actress' persona:

 During the conversation, the name of Minnie, a fat, old Indian woman who has almost become a moving picture institution, was mentioned and he commented laughingly on her way of always saying and doing the unexpected.